mikebrady/shairport-sync-for-openwrt/README.md

 Perform the command

-`./scripts/feeds install libavahi alsa-lib alsa-utils htop`
+`./scripts/feeds install libavahi alsa-lib alsa-utils htop libdaemon`

 This will install these packages into the OpenWrt build system if they are not already in place.
 Note that `alsa-utils` and `htop` are both useful, but they are not needed for Shairport to work.